isoutham/Covidanimate/README.md

 The figures used are confirmed cases per 100K population in a specific Area.

-If you want to play with it you will need a check out of CoronaWatchNL (for the data). https://github.com/J535D165/CoronaWatchNL
+If you want to play with it you will need a check out of CoronaWatchNL (for the NL data).
+UK data is in the repo (see the notes about scrapeuk below) https://github.com/J535D165/CoronaWatchNL

 This is a collation of many data sources that is marvellously compiled and maintained by the University of Utrecht.